goleaf/traviant46.prus.dev/docs/CONTRIBUTING.md

 ## Git & Tooling Hygiene

 - **Commits:** Use conventional, informative commit messages.
 Avoid committing generated assets or IDE metadata.
+- **Semantic versioning:** Follow Conventional Commit prefixes (`feat:`, `fix:`, etc.) and add `!` or a `BREAKING CHANGE:` footer whenever the public API changes.
+The release automation infers SemVer bumps and changelog sections from these messages.
 - **Environment files:** Never commit `.env` changes or secrets.
 Update `.env.example` when new configuration keys are required.
 - **Dependencies:** Do not add Composer or npm packages without prior discussion.
 Keep lock files in sync when dependency changes are approved.
 - **Linting scripts:** The repository provides `composer test`, `composer dev`, and Vite scripts—use them where applicable instead of ad-hoc commands.